Evolution 6.0: Robot Evolution through Generative Design: Dataset Collection and Training Pipeline

 \section{Dataset Collection and Training Pipeline}

-The dataset for training was collected using a UR10 robotic arm equipped with a Logitech C920e HD 1080p camera to capture data for robotic manipulation tasks.
-The dataset comprises 20 episodes, evenly divided into two tasks: cutting a piece of cake and picking and placing the cake.
-Throughout the data collection process, the robot’s gripper position, orientation, and state were recorded, alongside synchronized high-definition visual feedback.
-Each episode includes language instructions such as “Cut one piece of cake” or “Pick one piece of cake and place on plate”.
-The collected data was formatted into the RLDS (Reinforcement learning dataset) structure, ensuring compatibility with OpenVLA for efficient organization of actions, images, and task instructions, making it suitable for imitation learning and task-specific action prediction.
-The collected dataset was used to fine-tune an OpenVLA-7b model using a parameter-efficient LoRA approach, applying rank-32 adapters to optimize memory usage while adjusting a minimal set of trainable weights.
-The training setup included a batch size of 16, a learning rate of $5 \times 10^{-4}$, and 4000 gradient steps, with image augmentation disabled.
-Training was conducted on a single A100 GPU, with periodic checkpointing.
-Key metrics such as training loss, action accuracy, and L1 loss were monitored to ensure model performance.
-Additionally, smoothed metrics were employed for stable progress tracking.
+The dataset was collected using a UR10 robotic arm with a Logitech C920e HD camera, comprising 20 episodes across cutting cake and pick-and-place tasks.
+Each episode recorded gripper position, orientation, state, visual feedback, and language instructions like ``Cut one piece of cake''.
+Data was formatted into RLDS structure for OpenVLA compatibility.
+The dataset fine-tuned an OpenVLA-7b model using parameter-efficient LoRA with rank-32 adapters.
+Training used a batch size of 16, a learning rate $5 \times 10^{-4}$, and 4000 gradient steps on a single A100 GPU.
+Training loss, action accuracy, and L1 loss were monitored for stable progress tracking.